HistoryAtState/frus/README.md

 Releases for this data package are automated.
 Any commit to the `master`` branch will trigger the release automation.

-All commit message must conform to [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) to determine semantic versioning of releases, please adhere to these conventions, like so:
+All commit message must conform to [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) to determine semantic versioning of releases, please adhere to these conventions, like so:

 | Commit message  | Release type |
 |-----------------|--------------|